noomly/koumu/README.md

 ### Installing

+First of all you will need `node` in version 17 or more.

 Koumu being an NPM package, the recommended way to install it is via NPM.
 Make sure you have it installed and run: